bastion-computer/bastion-demo/README.md

 open an interactive shell and use whatever browser or forwarding workflow your demo host supports.

-## 8. Remote Access And `bastion client`
+## 8. Optional: Remote Access And `bastion client`

-If Bastion runs on a Linux host but you drive it from a laptop, expose the host API through your private network.
+If Bastion runs on a remote Linux server, expose the host API through your private network.
 With Tailscale Serve on the Bastion host:

 ```sh